amrann/amrann/README.md

 # Hi there 👋
-- 🔭 I’m currently working on one of national bank in Indonesia
+- 🔭 I’m currently working on one of national bank in Indonesia as programmer
 - 🌱 I’m currently learning stuff of software architecture

 ## My Skills 🚀